yehia67/documentation/getting-started/0.1/tutorials/send-iota-tokens.md

 In the console, you'll see information about the transaction in the [bundle](../introduction/what-is-a-bundle.md) that you sent.

-The transactions in your bundle will propagate through the network until all the nodes have it in their ledgers.
+The transactions in your bundle will be forwarded through the network until all the nodes have it in their copy of the Tangle.

 ## Run the code